Dress Code for General Admission

-The Univesity's academical dress consists of a gown and hood, made of a different material or in a different colour to denote either the wearer's existing Degree or the Degree they are about to receive.
+The University’s academical dress consists of a gown and hood, made of a different material or in a different colour to denote either the wearer's existing degree or the degree they are about to receive.
 It is the responsibility of the graduand to order and collect their own gown and hood as directed by their outfitter.
-Details of outfitters can be found on the University website.
+Details of outfitters are as follows:

 It is essential that all graduands wear the correct academical dress when they are presented for a degree at Congregation.
-Persons taking their first Cambridge degree wear the appropriate gown, (for undergraduates this will be an undergraduate gown that varies in colour and design from College to College), with the hood of the degree to be taken.
-The hoods vary in colour to indicate the Degree as follows:
+Graduands taking their first Cambridge degree wear the appropriate gown (for undergraduates this will be a Homerton undergraduate gown), with the hood of the degree to be taken.
+The hoods vary in colour to indicate the degree as follows:

 As graduation is a formal occasion, an appropriate standard of dress is expected.
-The dress code is strictly enforced at the ceremony and if you do not observe it, you may not be permitted to graduate.
+The dress code is strictly enforced at the ceremony and if you do not observe it, you may not be allowed to enter the Senate House and therefore not permitted to graduate in person.
 You are also strongly advised not to leave your booking for your hood and gown to the last minute as outfitters may not be able to guarantee stock.

-These are optional as you cannot wear the mortar board in the Senate House.
-Some may wish to get one for the photographs, but you are strongly advised to leave it with someone when you go to the Senate House.
+These are optional as you cannot wear the square cap in the Senate House.
+Some may wish to hire one for the photographs, but they must either be carried or left with someone in the Senate House.

 National dress and uniform regulations are very strict.
 Please seek advice via the Tutorial Office in the first instance.
-However, the decision ultimately rests with the Praelector and you must give plenty of notice if you wish to seek permission.
+However, the decision ultimately rests with the Homerton Praelectors and with University Proctors, and you must give plenty of notice if you wish to seek permission.

 There is no dress code for guests, although formal dress is preferred.
 Cambridge graduates should wear the appropriate gown.